newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/trucking-vehicle-registration.md

 id: trucking-vehicle-registration
 callToActionLink: https://telegov.njportal.com/njmvc/AppointmentWizard/8
 callToActionText: Register Your Truck
-required: true
 issuingAgency: "New Jersey Motor Vehicle Commission "
 ---

 You need to get a commercial vehicle registration before you can legally operate your business.

-___
+---

 ### Application Requirements

 - An appointment with the Motor Vehicle Commission
 - Completed [application for vehicle registration](https://www.nj.gov/mvc/pdf/vehicles/BA-49.pdf)
 - Vehicle title